Butternut Squash Macaroni and Cheese

 This creamy butternut mac and cheese is one of the BEST ways to sneak in extra veggies for picky eaters (of all ages)!
 Here’s the short list of what you’ll need to make it.
 Scroll to the recipe card for a printable ingredients list.

-• Dry Pasta – I use quinoa pasta, butyou can use any gluten free or regular pasta.
+• Dry Pasta – I use quinoa pasta because it’s gluten free but sturdier for baked pasta casseroles.
+But you can use any gluten free or regular pasta.
 Any shape of pasta works in this butternut squash macaroni and cheese recipe.
-I just think mac and cheese is classic with elbow macaroni!
+Elbow macaroni is classic, but the quinoa pasta I like is more readily available as penne.

 • Broth – Either chicken or vegetable broth or stock.